Lewis & Clark Work-Study

 Note: A student’s gross earnings may not exceed the LCWS award.
 It is the student’s and supervisor’s responsibility to track earnings under this program.
 Please be aware that students who decline a LCWS award or fail to complete the necessary steps to secure these funds within a reasonable time will have their LCWS award cancelled.

 Student Financial Services assists students in locating part-time jobs by posting employment opportunities on an job database online.
 Since it is the student’s responsibility to secure employment, students are encouraged to review job openings and contact potential employers as early in the semester as possible.
 Students should be prepared to provide a résumé, fill out an application, and have an interview with the supervisor before securing a position.

 Students typically work an average of 6-10 hours per week.
-Students may not work more than 20 hours per week while classes are in session and may not work more than 40 hours a week when classes are not in session.
-The pay rate for most on-campus jobs is between $8.40 and $9.50 per hour.
-Review the chart below to see approximately how many hours of work it would take for a student earning $8.40 per hour to earn a given amount over the course of the fall and spring semesters.
+The pay rate for most on-campus jobs is between $9.75 and $10.00 per hour.
+Review the chart below to see approximately how many hours of work it would take for a student earning $10.00 per hour to earn a given amount over the course of the fall and spring semesters.

 As with any job, it is necessary for students to complete certain federally-required employment forms to document that they are eligible to work in the United States.
 Completion of the I-9 Employment Eligibility Form is required before beginning initial employment and the W-4 Withholding Form is recommended to ensure proper tax withholding.
 Both forms are completed at Student Financial Services.